Awutu Senya District

 Awutu Senya District is a former district that was located in Central Region, Ghana.
-Originally it was formerly part of the then-larger Awutu/Effutu/Senya District on 29 February 2008.
-However on 28 June 2012, it was split out into two new districts: Awutu Senya West District (capital: Awutu Breku) and Awutu Senya East District (which was later elevated to municipal district assembly status on 15 March 2018; capital: Kasoa).
+Originally it was part of the larger Awutu/Effutu/Senya District, which split in two on 29 February 2008.
+A few years later, on 28 June 2012, the Awutu Senya District itself split into two new districts: Awutu Senya West District (capital: Awutu Breku) and Awutu Senya East District (which was later elevated to municipal district assembly status on 15 March 2018; capital: Kasoa).
 The district assembly was located in the southeast part of Central Region and had Awutu Breku as its capital town.